Please Wait, Loading Content...

 • The 2021 US Open was staged on the South Course at Torrey Pines in San Diego, California.
 On a leaderboard featuring plenty of familiar names and a few unlikely bolters, it was Jon Rahm who emerged victorious to clinch his first major title.
 The Spanish star finished six-under, edging out South Africa’s Louis Oosthuizen by a single shot.

-• This is the sixth time Pebble Beach Golf Links has played host to the US Open Championship.
-The tournament last visited Monterey in 2010, when Graeme McDowell joined an illustrious honour board that includes Jack Nicklaus (1972), Tom Watson (1982) and Tiger Woods (2000).
+• This was the sixth time Pebble Beach Golf Links had played host to the US Open Championship.
+First-time major champ Gary Woodland proved too good as he joined an honour roll that includes the likes of Jack Nicklaus, Tom Watson and Tiger Woods.

 Signature holes